unboundedsystems/adapt/docs/getting_started/03_update.md

 ## Change and Repeat

-You can now make any changes to the app you'd like and each time you run the `adapt update` command from above, Adapt will re-build any necessary images and automatically re-deploy the changed images to your local Kubernetes cluster.
+You can now make any changes to the app you'd like and each time you run the `adapt update` command from above, Adapt will re-build any necessary images and automatically re-deploy to your local Docker host.
 (Note: Don't forget to make your browser do a hard refresh.)